 Time for another update of uniclass 2015.
-This time there has been 486 updates with 276 new codes added to En, Ac, SL, EF, Ss, Pr, TE & PM tables, 82 codes have been deleted from the EF, Ss & Pr tables & 44 codes have had title changes from the En, SL, EF, Ss, Pr & TE tables.
+This time there has been 190 updates with 140 new codes added to Co, En, Ac, SL, EF, Ss, Pr, TE & PM tables, with Zero codes deleted this time – Fun Fact the last time there was an update with no codes deleted was July 2017.

-This is the latest in our quarterly updating programme for Uniclass 2015.
+This is the latest in our quarterly updating programme for Uniclass.
 It includes updates to nine tables, and is predominantly for the addition of new classifications and corrections to existing classifications.

 We aim to minimize changes to existing codes and classifications, but we always take feedback from users into account.
 Any changes are the result of this input, combined with our own ongoing review.